Quick Facts About Trucks vs. SUVs

 Full-Size SUV Cons

-- Less fuel efficient: Already discussed in the truck pros section, full-size, non-hybrid, body-on-frame SUVs deliver fewer miles per gallon than full-size trucks.
+- Less fuel efficient: Already discussed in the truck pros section, full-size, non-hybrid, body-on-frame SUVs generally deliver fewer mpg than full-size trucks.

 - More expensive: The average full-size SUV has a higher base price than the average full-size truck.

-- Cargo restrictions: Only cargo of certain shape and size can be loaded into or fit into the cargo area of an SUV.
+- Cargo restrictions: Only cargo of limited shapes and sizes can be loaded into or fit inside the cargo area of an SUV.

-- Difficult to park: Although not as tricky to park as a full-size truck, a full-size SUV is still a bear to maneuver in tight quarters and park.
+- Difficult to park: Although not as tricky to park as a full-size truck, a full-size SUV is still a bear to maneuver in tight quarters.

 Truck vs. SUV: The Results

-The which-is-better question is really a subjective one.
+The “which is better” question is really a subjective one.
 A full-size truck will cost less to buy and fuel, it has more flexible cargo solutions, can tow more, and haul more.
-A full-size 3-row SUV can accommodate more people, better secure belongings, offer more child-seat positions, and better service the requirements of today’s high-tech families.
+A full-size 3-row SUV can accommodate more people, better secure belongings, offer more child-seat positions, and better serve the requirements of today’s high-tech families.

 In other words, it all boils down to your specific wants and needs.